4N0NYM0U5MY7H/4N0NYM0U5MY7H.github.io/_talks/2024-08-31-bug-walk-part-3.md

 location: "Turlock, CA"
 ---

 The final part of a three-part workshop series for the California Native Plant Society exploring the intricate relationship between native plants and invertebrates.
 We concluded this series with a guided tour of the Trans-California pathway, where participants learned about the vital role of native plants in supporting diverse invertebrate communities and the broader ecosystem.
+Particpants were encouraged to look for signs of insects and other arthropods.
+We had the opportunity to handle a variety of insects, including *Stagmomantis limbata*, *Boisea rubrolineata*, and *Murganita histrionica*.

 ## Social Media
-My wonderful wife Jennifer took photographs and shared a post on LinkedIn.
+My wonderful wife and life partner Jennifer took photographs and shared a post on LinkedIn.
 * [View LinkedIn post](https://www.linkedin.com/posts/jennifer-mm-frisk_to-continue-bragging-about-my-bestie-august-activity-7235727415614791680-JEDS)

 ## Acknowledgments